Pupil Voice and Leadership

 Read and Respond and Weekly Pupil Conferencing

 Effective marking and feedback has the biggest effect on pupils’ attainment, with teachers allowing the children time to enter into a useful dialogue in the books about their work.
 The children at Connaught Junior School are encouraged to read and respond to their teacher’s marking to help them move their learning on.
-Reflect and Progress time is given in lessons for this.
+Time is given in lessons for reflection on their learning.

 In addition to read and respond, Pupil Conferencing has a huge impact on children’s learning and provides opportunities for teachers and children to spend valuable time working on specific targets identified by assessment in a small group or one to one situation.